Food Safety and Reliability

 Inspection for Radioactive Substances

-In response to an increase in inquiries about radioactive materials since the Great East Japan Earthquake, Seven & i Group voluntarily conducts inspections to complement the monitoring conducted by the government, and we have posted details on our website.
+In response to an increase in inquiries about radioactive materials since the Great East Japan Earthquake, our Group voluntarily conducts inspections to complement the monitoring conducted by the government, and we have posted details on our website.
 Inspections for radioactive substances are conducted for Ito-Yokado’s Traceable Foods with Producers' Faces and the results are published on its website.

 Initiatives for Material Issue 2